Question 1:

 Answer 1:

-Your source is probably in Fortran 90 free form.
-Specify the free-form option (Options/Project options: Free form source in the Windows IDE, /ff for Windows command line, -ff on Unix).
+Your source may be in Fortran 90 free source form.
+Specify the free source form option (Options/Project options: Free source form in the Forcheck IDE, /ff for Windows command line, -ff for Linux command line).

 Question 2: